Consumer Protection

 Re-Aging of Old Debt

 Federal law limits how long negative information can stay on your credit report — generally seven years from the date of first delinquency.
 But some debt collectors illegally change that date to keep old, derogatory information on your report longer than the law allows.
-This practice, known as "re-aging," is both an FCRA violation and often a violation of the FDCPA as well.
+This practice, known as "re-aging," is both an FCRA violation and often a violation of the Fair Debt Collection Practices Act guide as well.

 Background Check Errors